cibciuts/NMP_MARL/README.md

 This is the code for the paper "NEURAL MESSAGE-PASSING FOR LARGE-SCALE MULTI-AGENT REINFORCEMENT LEARNING", by Dr Kha Vo and Distinguished Professor Chin-Teng Lin.

+For Nature Reviewers:
+- As requested from Nature Machine Intelligence, we will wrap up our code in a capsule in Code Ocean.
+The full functional code link will be provided once we receive guidelines from Nature.
+As a result, we would like to withdraw part of the code here to prevent the risk of plagiarism.

 ## Dependencies
 ```
 torch 1.1.0